Tejaswini Khedkar

 Understanding the users

-1. Identify the daily challenges the sales team faces and what slows down their workflow to achieve sales target.
+1. To identify the pain points the sales team faced and what slowed down their workflows to achieve sales targets.

 • Learnings

-1. We identified their dependencies on other stakeholders and third-party apps.
+1. I identified their dependencies on other stakeholders and third-party apps.

 Understanding users